 Does your breakdown cover limit the number of call-outs they will attend on any given trip?

 What about onward journey accommodation costs if you cannot use your car – are these offered?

 Does the policy limit garage costs and are those limits appropriate for your vehicle?

 Is there an English-speaking help-line?

 Depending on your circumstances there’s a list of other possibilities to consider before making a decision.
-As the UK is quitting the EU, it’s a good idea to double-check details for exclusions that could trip you up.
+As the UK has now left the EU, it’s a good idea to double-check details for exclusions that could trip you up.

 Check carefully which countries your cover includes.
 There are 44 countries across Europe and not all sit inside the European Economic Area.